Marriage proposal: Gendered customs and roles

 In Western cultures, a proposal is traditionally made by a man to a woman, while genuflecting in front of her.
 The ritual often involves the formal asking of the question "Will you marry me, ...?" and the presentation of an engagement ring (often in a small velvet box), which he may place on her finger if she accepts.

-Before proposing, a man traditionally privately asks permission from the father of the woman he hopes to marry.
-When practiced in the modern day, this is usually understood as a formality.
+Before proposing, a man traditionally asks permission from the father of the woman he hopes to marry.
+In modern times, it is often understood as a formality.